will-scargill/deadbolt/README.md

 `testfile.txt` contains `Hello world`

-The command `deadbolt.py -l testfile.txt e` is run to lock the file
+The command `python deadbolt.py -l testfile.txt e` is run to lock the file

 A file `testfile.dblt` is created in the current directory, and the key file will be generated in the deadbolt directory in the base of the specified drive, in this case `E:\deadbolt`

-To unlock the file, the command `deadboly.py -u testfile.dblt e` is run
+To unlock the file, the command `python deadboly.py -u testfile.dblt e` is run

 This will create the file `testfile_deadbolt.txt` which will have the same content as the original file